synchronoss/nio-multipart/README.md

 NioMultipartParserListener listener = new NioMultipartParserListener() {

     @Override
-    public void onPartReady(final PartStreams partStreams, final Map<String, List<String>> headersFromPart) {
+    public void onPartReady(final ByteStore partBodyByteStore, final Map<String, List<String>> headersFromPart) {
         // The parser completed parsing the part.
         // The parsed headers are available in the headersFromPart map
-        // The data can be read from the stream partStreams.getPartInputStream() }
+        // The part body can be read from the partBodyByteStore which provides an InputStream }

     @Override